Offboarding

 What is an Offboarding?

-The method of officially removing an employee from the company they work for as a result of the employee's dismissal, firing, or retirement is known as offboarding.
-The aim of offboarding is to protect both the employer and the leaving employee's interests while easing the process.
+Offboarding is the process in which an employee is officially removed from the company as a result of an employee's dismissal, firing, or retirement.
+Employee Offboarding aims to protect both the employer's and the leaving employee's interests while easing the process.
 There are several phases in a rigorous offboarding procedure.
 It outlines all of the rules and processes that must be followed after the employee departs, ensuring that there are no loose ends.

 In simpler terms, offboarding is the process of concluding an employee's journey with your company in a structured and thoughtful manner.
 It extends beyond just handling logistics to addressing the emotional aspects of departure.